Thomas D'Arcy McGee: Early life

 In 1845, he returned to Ireland where he became politically active and edited The Nation, the voice of the Young Ireland movement.
 In 1847, he married Mary Theresa Caffrey; they had six children but only two daughters survived their father.
 His involvement in the Irish Confederation and Young Irelander Rebellion of 1848 resulted in a warrant for his arrest.
 McGee escaped disguised as a priest and returned to the United States.

 United States

+In the United States, he achieved prominence in Irish-American circles and founded and edited the New York-based Nation and the Boston-based American Celt.
+He also wrote a number of history books.
+In common with several other Young Ireland émigrés, McGee espoused proslavery thought and defended the continuation of slavery in the United States.
+In the 4 August 1849 edition of the Nation, McGee attacked supporters of the abolitionist Daniel O'Connell in the United States, writing that "Their task is to liberate their slaves, not to travel across the Atlantic for foreign objects of sympathy."